jvnp/jvnp/README.md

 ### "Believe in your passion and let the journey be your teacher."

-Tehchnologies that I have good hands on
+Technologies that I have deep understanding and work on

 <div align="center">
 <img src = 'https://github.com/jvnp/jvnp/blob/main/images/bootstrap.svg' width='30'/>